2sic/dnn-sxc-angular/quickstart.md

 1. In the content type list, you can [define permissions](https://2sxc.org/en/Learn/Permissions) by clicking the user icon.
 In this example, we want the content type to be accessible anonymously.
 Grant `Read` permission to the access level `SecurityAccessLevel.View`.

 1. We will add a component that displays the list of people.
-Create a folder `/src/app/person` and add the two files `person-list.component.ts` and `person.component.ts` to it.
-(TODO: Links)
+Create a folder `/src/app/person` and add the two files `person-list.component.ts` and `person.component.ts` to it; get them from the [sample app](https://github.com/2sic/app-dnn-sxc-angular-dev/tree/master/src/app/person).

-1. Open `app.component.html` and add the following code to the end:
+1. Open `app.component.html` and add the following code:
     ```html
     <person-list></person-list>
     ```